 Under the interim Landmark Tree Ordinance, a permit is also required to remove any Landmark Tree.
-This interim requirement is not yet memorialized through permanent code provisions.
-If this requirement is to be retained, permanent code provisions must be adopted by the end of 2023 or the interim Ordinance must be extended.
-The current legislative process provides an opportunity to evaluate whether adjustments to the Landmark Tree definition and permit requirements are necessary before updating the permanent code.
+This requirement is not yet established in code.
+If this requirement is to be retained, permanent code provisions must be adopted by the end of 2023 or the ordinance must be extended.
+This project provides an opportunity to evaluate whether adjustments to the Landmark Tree definition and permit requirements are necessary before updating the permanent code.